 The trouble with DCS, however, was that it wasn't intended to cover a large geographic area.
 Think "manufacturing plant" rather than "gas distribution network".

 SCADA, on the other hand, was built to meet the need of covering a large territory (or even an entire nation).
 This opened up new doors and remote-management possibilities in several industries, including: manufacturing, water and sewage, electric power generation and mass transit.
 For this reason, SCADA programming is a very important skill in the modern economy.

+Real-world physical conditions must translated into machine language and then into signals that humans can read, record, and analyze.
 Therefore, SCADA system development involves programming at various levels.
 In SCADA programming, data is collected at the RTU and has to be converted into signals, which is followed by interpreting this data that requires HMI.
-Often this data also has to be compiled and stored (history databases) for recognizing trends and analysis work.
+Often, this data also has to be compiled and stored (history databases) for recognizing trends and analysis work.
 As a result, customized database systems have to be developed.
-Networks and communication systems bring in more varied requirements for SCADA programming
+Networks and communication systems bring in more varied requirements.

 The DPS Telecom SCADA Guide is a tutorial that teaches the fundamentals of SCADA with a practical focus.
 This guide also recommends product features that you can ask vendors about when you are expanding your monitoring.

 To find out more about this and other DPS applications, give us a call at our toll-free number and talk to one of our network specialists.
 They'll help you put together a perfect fit solution for your network!

 Most Popular PagesAsk a DPS Expert